 Coping skills aren’t foolproof but can help you reframe your reaction to a situation from negative to positive.
 And coping skills are not just about thinking through a problem, either.
 Good coping skills may include hobbies such as knitting or painting, or recreational activities such as running or biking.

-Whether it’s to avoid substance abuse or just to live a stable, happy life, work on building, and practicing good coping skills.
+Whether it’s to help with your group therapy program or just to live a stable, happy life, work on building, and practicing good coping skills.

 Examples of Coping Skills